RulerOfEternalNight/RulerOfEternalNight/README.md

 <br/>

-#### Love to design, develop, and deploy machine learning models to tackle complex real-world problems and am also interested in developing applications using Flutter and Flask Framework.
+#### Love to design, develop, and deploy ML/DL models to tackle complex real-world problems and am also interested in developing applications using Flutter and Flask Framework.

 ## 🛠️ Skills/Working With